tuadmin/lessql/docs/structure.md

-# Conventions <small>and Workarounds</small>
+# Structure

-LessQL relies entirely on two conventions:
+LessQL works best on databases following two conventions:

 - Primary key columns should be `id`
 - Foreign key columns should be `<table>_id`